33 High-Protein Dinners

 - Stir in rice, diced tomatoes, Italian seasoning, salt, and pepper.
 Cook for 2-3 minutes to heat through.

-- Stuff each bell pepper with the turkey mixture, place in a baking dish.
+- Stuff each bell pepper with the turkey mixture, and place them in a baking dish.

 - Top with mozzarella cheese, cover with foil.